Household Waste Recycling Centre Policy

 Gas bottles

 Refillable gas bottles and cylinders should be returned to the place of purchase or contact the supplier for return details.
+Manufacturer or supplier information can usually be found on the cylinder.

 Prescription medications and tablets